dxganta/polygon-stablecoin-strategy/README.md

 <strong>earn()</strong>
 ```
-info: Deposits the DAI held by the Vault Contract to the controller.
-The Controller will then deposit into the Strategy for yield-generation.
+info: Deposits the DAI held by the Vault Contract into the Strategy for yield-generation.

 access: Only Authorized Actors
 ```